 In his essay, Thoughts on Flash, Steve Jobs confirms his support to HTML 5 and explains why Flash will never be accepted on iPhone.

 A new version of the browser is available.
 The option to search updates in the Help menu allows an automatic download and replacement.

-Main improvement in Firefox 3.6.
-Among others, a faster loading of the browser.
+Among others improvements, a faster loading of the browser.

 January 21, 2010.